 - Is your event email really meaningful?

-- Do you explain what the guest will get out of participating, so that your audience feels engaged?
+- Do you explain what the guest will get out of participating so that your audience feels engaged?

-- Briefly explain the programme?
+- Did you briefly explain the program?

 You are now ready to send a nice corporate event invitation email!
 Don't hesitate to do it with Digitevent's email sending tool for even more simplicity.